 Many states require certified genetic counselors to apply for a license to practice.
-Licensing requirements vary, so check the requirements of the state you wish to work to establish whether you need a license.
+Licensing requirements vary, so check the requirements of the state in which you wish to work in order to establish whether you need a license.

 Interpersonal skills: To simplify complex medical information for patients and caregivers to understand

-Compassion: When dealing with people who have found out worrying or upsetting information about their health or that of someone to whom they are close
+Compassion: When dealing with people who have found out worrying or upsetting information about their health or that of someone with whom they are close

 Critical thinking: To work out how best to present information to patients and how best to analyze risks